‘The Originals’ Season 4 Spoilers: Hope In Danger And Family Friction

 The Originals Season 4 will premiere on The CW network in just seven days.
 It seems like the hiatus went on forever.
 With new episodes airing soon, more spoilers and teasers are being released.
-Recently, the synopses for Episodes 1-3 were made available.
+Recently, the synopsis for Episodes 1-3 were made available.
 It turns out that the chaos is not over and Hope Mikaelson (Summer Fontana) is just one of several children in danger.
 Also, there will be a lot of tension between Hayley (Phoebe Tonkin) and a member of the Mikaelson family.

 Spoilers are ahead.
 Do not continue reading unless you want to know what to expect on The Vampire Diaries spinoff.